 There are many plastic clays that swell considerably when water is added to them and then shrink with the loss of water.
-Pavements constructed on these clays are subjected to large uplifting forces caused by the swelling.
+Pavements constructed on these clays (such as if thicker clays are encountered or if clayey trench backfills are used) are subjected to large uplifting forces caused by the swelling.